Protea cynaroides: Description

 P. cynaroides is a woody shrub with thick stems and large dark green, glossy leaves.
 Most plants are one metre in height when mature, but may vary according to locality and habitat from 0.35 to 2 m in height.
 The "flowers" of P. cynaroides are actually composite flower heads (termed an inflorescence) with a collection of flowers in the centre, surrounded by large colourful bracts, from about 120 to 300 mm in diameter.
 Large, vigorous plants produce six to ten flower heads in one season, although some exceptional plants can produce up to forty flower heads on one plant.
 The colour of the bracts varies from a creamy white to a deep crimson, but the soft pale pink bracts with a silvery sheen are the most prized.

+Research

+The diploid chromosome count is 2n = 24.
+The genome of king protea has been sequenced and published in 2022, corresponding to the first genome sequenced in the Proteales order.

 Ecology

 Protea cynaroides grows in a harsh environment with dry, hot summers and wet, cold winters.
 Several adaptions include tough, leathery leaves, which helps to prevent excessive loss of moisture, and a large taproot which penetrates deep into the soil to reach underground moisture.
 Like most other Proteaceae, P. cynaroides has proteoid roots, roots with dense clusters of short lateral rootlets that form a mat in the soil just below the leaf litter.
 These enhance solubilisation of nutrients, thus allowing nutrient uptake in the low-nutrient, phosphorus-deficient soils of its native fynbos habitat.

 The flowers are fed at by a range of nectarivorous birds, mainly sunbirds and sugarbirds, including the orange-breasted sunbird (Anthobaphes violacea), southern double-collared sunbird (Cinnyris chalybeus), malachite sunbird (Nectarinia famosa), and the Cape sugarbird (Promerops cafer).
 In order to reach the nectar, the bird must push its bill into the inflorescence.
 As it does so, its bill and face gets brushed with pollen, thereby allowing for possible pollination.

 Along with birds, a host of insects are attracted to the flowerhead, such as bees, for example the Cape honeybee, and various beetle species such as rove beetles and the beetles of the huge family Scarabaeidae such as the protea beetle Trichostetha fascicularis and monkey beetles.

 Like many other Protea species, P. cynaroides is adapted to an environment in which bushfires are essential for reproduction and regeneration.
 Most Protea species can be placed in one of two broad groups according to their response to fire: reseeders are killed by fire, but fire also triggers the release of their canopy seed bank, thus promoting recruitment of the next generation; resprouters survive fire, resprouting from a lignotuber or, more rarely, epicormic buds protected by thick bark.
 P. cynaroides is a resprouter as it shoots up new stems from buds in its thick underground stem after a fire.